jakecoffman/graph/README.md

 ## Usage

-This is not a library, just copy and paste what you need into your own code.
+Consider this code unstable.
+Copy and paste what you need into your own code for stability!

 ## Pathfinding